-Editor’s Note: This article was updated in April 2023 with new findings from WRI’s dataset tracking electric school bus adoption in the United States, covering October to December 2022.
-To the best of our knowledge, these statistics are updated as of Dec.
-31, 2022.
-Our next update is expected in September.
+Editor’s Note: This article was updated in September 2023 with new findings from WRI’s dataset tracking electric school bus adoption in the United States, covering January to June 2023.
+Our new data dashboard, updated monthly, has the most recent data on electric school bus adoption.
 Previous versions of this article are available for download at the bottom of this page.

 Why Are Electric School Buses Important?

 More than 20 million children ride the bus to school and over 90% of these school buses run on diesel.
 Diesel exhaust, a known carcinogen, has proven links to serious physical health issues as well as cognitive development impacts.
 Daily exposure contributes to asthma and other respiratory diseases.
-Evidence increasingly suggests that children are especially susceptible to these impacts.
-This year, the Electric School Bus Initiative published the first nationwide dataset of asthma rates by school district, based on census tract-level data from CDC PLACES and found that encouragingly, the number of electric school buses in areas with high rates of adult asthma is rising, meaning more communities will have access to cleaner air.
+Last year, the Electric School Bus Initiative published the first nationwide dataset of asthma rates by school district, based on census tract-level data from CDC PLACES and found that encouragingly, nearly 50% of electric school buses are in areas with high rates of adult asthma.
+This is especially important, as evidence suggests that children are especially susceptible to these impacts.

 Students from low-income families are particularly exposed to the dangers of diesel exhaust pollution: 60% ride the bus to school, compared to 45% of students from families with higher incomes.
 In addition, Black students and children with disabilities rely on school buses more than their peers, meaning they’re more likely to be exposed to diesel exhaust.
-Children of color are more likely to suffer from asthma, due in part to historically racist lending, transit, housing and zoning policies that concentrated Black and Brown communities closer to highways and other sources of vehicle-based air pollution.
+Children of color are also more likely to suffer from asthma, due in part to historically racist lending, transit, housing and zoning policies that concentrated Black and Brown communities closer to highways and other sources of vehicle-based air pollution.
 Electrifying the entire fleet of school buses can help address these health concerns and inequalities.

 Electric school buses don’t have any tailpipe emissions, reducing students’ exposure to harmful pollutants, which studies have shown can have positive and significant effects on student test scores — in some cases, on par with increased teacher experience levels.

-Electric school buses also have significantly lower greenhouse gas emissions than diesel or propane-powered school buses, even after accounting for emissions for electricity generation.
+Electric school buses produce less than half the greenhouse gas emissions of diesel or propane-powered school buses, even after accounting for emissions for electricity generation.
 Plus, unlike other fuels, the use of electric buses will continue to reduce greenhouse gas emissions from the transportation sector as more electricity generation comes from renewable energy.
 School bus electrification can also offer resiliency support to the electric grid by providing access to large batteries when not in use and add jobs in the growing electric vehicle industry, although this transition needs to be thoughtfully managed with equity considerations in mind.

-WRI has been tracking electric school bus adoption across the U.S. and recently released updated data covering the fourth quarter of 2022.
+WRI has been tracking electric school bus adoption across the U.S. and recently released updated data covering the first and second quarters of 2023.

 Here are the key findings and trends from this new data:

-As of June 2023, we identified 5,612 electric school buses that have been awarded, ordered, delivered or are operating across the U.S. There are 413 new school districts or private fleet operators.
+As of June 2023, we identified 5,982 electric school buses that have been awarded, ordered, delivered or are operating across 914 U.S. school districts or private fleet operators.
 There are more than triple the number of districts since our first count in the summer of 2021, while the amount of electric school buses committed has increased five-fold.
 We estimate approximately 69,000 students across the country are currently served by electric school buses that are delivered or in operation.

 We collect data on four phases of the electric school bus adoption process that fit under the umbrella term “committed:” “awarded,” “ordered,” “delivered” and “in operation.”
 As of June 2023, there are 992 electric school buses on order, more than twice the number in December 2022, affirming that there is significant follow-through by districts that receive electric school bus awards.
-Approximately 1,285 electric school buses in 40 states have been delivered or are in operation — about the size of the entire school bus fleet of Milwaukee Public Schools in Florida.
+Approximately 1,285 electric school buses in 40 states have been delivered or are in operation — about the size of the entire school bus fleet of Broward County Public Schools in Florida.
 This is an increase of more than 300 buses in communities since December 2022.

-Electric School Buses are Committed in all 50 States; One-Third are in the South
+Electric School Buses are Committed in 49 States; One-Third are in the South

-All 50 states now have electric school bus commitments; that’s 11 new states since September 2022 (Arkansas, Idaho, Kansas, Kentucky, Louisiana, Nebraska, New Hampshire, South Dakota, West Virginia, Wisconsin and Wyoming), in addition to three new tribal schools, one private school operated by a tribal nation, Washington, D.C., American Samoa, Guam, Puerto Rico and the U.S. Virgin Islands.
-The 405 electric school buses awarded to these regions are entirely funded by EPA’s Clean School Bus Program.
+Forty-nine states have electric school bus commitments, in addition to five tribal schools, one private school operated by a tribal nation, Washington, D.C., American Samoa, Guam, Puerto Rico and the U.S. Virgin Islands.

-California still leads in electric school bus adoption, with over 1,800 committed electric buses across the state, at least 35% of which are delivered or operating.
+California still leads in electric school bus adoption, with over 2,000 committed electric buses across the state, at least 34% of which are delivered or operating.
 This is more than five times as many buses as the next leading state, Maryland, with 391 commitments.
 California also has the largest increase since December 2022, with 226 new commitments.
 New Jersey has the second largest increase with 107 new committed electric school buses.
 New Jersey is also now within the top 10 states with the most committed electric school buses for the first time since tracking began.
 West Virginia has the third largest increase with 42 new commitments.
 The updated data shows electric school bus commitments are now more evenly distributed across the country.

 Before October 2022, 59% of electric school bus commitments were in the West (based on U.S. Census regions), including over 50% in California.
-Now, California represents just 39% of committed electric school buses, only a little more than the South’s 34% share of commitments.
+Now, California represents just 35% of committed electric school buses, only a little more than the South’s 33% share of commitments.
 New England and the Midwest have 16% and 10% respectively of committed electric school buses.

-With 2,451 electric school buses awarded — and more on the way — EPA’s Clean School Bus Program far surpasses any other single funding source by number of buses funded.
-The next largest funding source is California’s Hybrid and Zero-Emission Truck and Bus Voucher Incentive Program (HVIP), which has funded 1,032 buses.
+With 2,339 electric school buses awarded — and more on the way — the EPA’s Clean School Bus Program far surpasses any other single funding source by the number of buses funded.
+The next largest funding source is California’s Hybrid and Zero-Emission Truck and Bus Voucher Incentive Program (HVIP), which has funded 1,029 buses.
 Unsurprisingly, California-specific funding sources comprise five out of the 10 largest funding sources.
-The state’s robust incentive programs are partly why more than two thirds of all delivered and operational electric school buses can be found there.
+The state’s robust incentive programs are partly why more than half of all delivered and operational electric school buses can be found there.